Profile information

 English: FluentThis host offers a language exchange

-We can speak German, English and Afrikaans.. eager to learn anything els!Accommodation
+We can speak German, English and Afrikaans.. eager to learn anything else!Accommodation

 We ask visitors to our home to be respectful.
 By this we mean, we are happy to share what we have, but we ask that tools, equipment, books, etc. be used properly and returned to where they came from.
 We enjoy meeting new people and learning about their lives, but also need time to ourselves and cannot be responsible to entertain volunteers all the time.
 We ask that our private areas remain for us and that volunteers respect quiet hours.
 We are fine with drinking alcohol or smoking, but also ask that it be done respectfully.

-It is best if volunteers have their own transportation.
-We are off the beaten track and are not easy to get to with public transportation.
-In certain cases, we can arrange pick-ups/drop-offs, but we are far from town and even farther from Windhoek.A little more information
+It is better if volunteers have their own transportation since we are off the beaten track and are not easy to get to with public transportation.
+In certain cases, we can arrange pick-ups/drop-offs, but we are far from town and 3+ hours from Windhoek.A little more information

 Internet access